 Digital Fragments 404

-Rooted in contemporary movements such as Post-Digital Abstraction, Neo-Expressionism, and the Digital Sublime, Digital Fragments 404 echoes the gestural energy of abstract expressionism while embracing the unique possibilities of digital media.
-The work shares affinities with Glitch Art in its exploration of visual instability, yet remains deeply connected to liminal art and digital impressionism, where the boundaries between the real and the intangible blur.
+Inspired by movements like Post-Digital Abstraction, Neo-Expressionism, and the Digital Sublime, Digital Fragments 404 resonates with the energy of gestural painting while embracing the flexibility of digital media.
+It also shares a visual language with Glitch Art, yet remains closer in spirit to digital impressionism and liminal art, where the image floats between reality and disappearance.

 Order Your Limited Edition Print